 received the BSc degree from the Federal University of Pernambuco, Brazil, in 2002, and the MSc and PhD degrees from Queen’s University, Canada, in 2005 and 2008, respectively, all in electrical engineering.
 In 2007, he was a visiting Research Fellow at the Sound and Image Processing Lab, Royal Institute of Technology (KTH), Sweden, and in 2008 at the Quality and Usability Lab, Deutsche Telekom/TU Berlin, Germany.
 From 2009-2010 he was an NSERC Postdoctoral Fellow at Holland-Bloorview Kids Rehabilitation Hospital, affiliated with the University of Toronto.
 He joined the Institut National de la Recherche Scientifique (INRS) in Montreal, Canada in Dec.
 2010 as a tenure-track Assistant Professor.
-In 2015, he was promoted to tenured Associate Professor.
+In 2015, he was promoted to tenured Associate Professor and in 2021 to a Full Professor.
 He is also an Adjunct Professor at McGill University (ECE Dept.) and an Affiliate Researcher at Concordia University (PERFORM Centre).
 At INRS, he heads the Multimedia/Multimodal Signal Analysis and Enhancement (MuSAE) Laboratory.

-Prof. Falk is a Senior Member of the IEEE, an elected member of the Global Young Academy (GYA), a member of the Sigma Xi Research Society, and Academic Chair of the Canadian Biomedical and Biological Engineering Society.
-His research interests lie at the crossroads of telecommunications and biomedical engineering with particular focus on the development of affective human-machine interfaces and anthropomorphic, human-inspired multimedia technologies.
-Together with his research team, he has published over 180 journal and conference papers, book chapters and patents in these domains.
-His work has been cited (May 2017, Google Scholar) 2273 times, resulting in an h-index=23.
-His work has also resulted in numerous awards, including the EURASIP Best Paper Award (Speech Communication, 2017), the Sigma Xi Young Investigator Award (2016), the Prix Rayonnement Bell (2015), the CMBES Early Career Achievement Award (2015), the Best Paper Award at the International Conference on Information Science, Signal Processing and their Applications (2012), the IBBME Best Paper Award (Category: Engineering in a Clinical Setting, 2010), the Top-5 New & Notable Award at Canadian Conference on Dementia (2011), the IEEE Kingston Section Ph.D.
+Prof. Falk is a Senior Member of the IEEE, an alumnus of the Global Young Academy (GYA), a member of the Sigma Xi Research Society, Academic Chair of the Canadian Biomedical and Biological Engineering Society, Co-Chair of the IEEE SMC Brain-Machine Interface Technical Committee, a Board-of-Governor Member-at-Large of the IEEE SMC Society, and a voted member of the IEEE SPS Audio and Acoustic Signal Processing Technical Committee (2018-2020; 2021-2023).
+His research interests lie at the crossroads of signal processing and machine learning, with the former providing contextual cues and intelligence to the latter.
+Applications across numerous domains, including affective human-machine interfaces, human-inspired multimedia/immersive technologies, and in-the-wild human performance/health monitoring, have been explored.
+Together with his research team, he has published 300+ journal and conference papers, book chapters and patents in these domains.
+He is Editor of the book ‘Signal Processing and Machine Learning for Biomedical Big Data’ (CRC Press, 2018).
+His work has been cited (June 2021, Google Scholar) ca. 5500 times, resulting in an h-index=37.
+His work has also resulted in numerous awards, including the IEEE SMC’2020 Best Paper Award, 3rd place Best Paper Award at CMBEC’19, the Best Paper Award at QoMEx’2018, the EURASIP Best Paper Award (Speech Communication, 2017), the Sigma Xi Young Investigator Award (2016), the Prix Rayonnement Bell (2015), the CMBES Early Career Achievement Award (2015), the Best Paper Award at the International Conference on Information Science, Signal Processing and their Applications (2012), the IBBME Best Paper Award (Category: Engineering in a Clinical Setting, 2010), the Top-5 New & Notable Award at Canadian Conference on Dementia (2011), the IEEE Kingston Section Ph.D.
 Research Excellence Award (2008), the Eberhard Haensler Best Student Paper Award at the International Workshop on Acoustic Echo and Noise Control (2008), the Best Student Paper Award at the International Conference on Acoustics, Speech and Signal Processing (2005), and the Professor Newton Maia Young Scientist Award (2002).